arminc/arminc.github.io/_posts/2012-12-10-5-reasons-sprint-planning-doesnt-go-perfectly.md

   </li>
 </ol>

 Most of the teams are very technically oriented, this means that they often tend to dive into discussions about the technical solution because that is their expertise.
-This is not a bad thing per se but these discussion often tend to be long, they don&#8217;t contribute anything to the sprint planning and can be done later when needed.
+This is not a bad thing per se but these discussion often tend to be long, they don't contribute anything to the sprint planning and can be done later when needed.
 Solution to this is not to allow technical discussions or have them on a high level instead of talking about all the details.

 <ol start="3">
   <li>